sedmedgh/hcanvaser/docs/getting-started.md

 ---
 title: "Getting Started"
-description: "Learn how to start using hcanvaser"
+description: "Learn how to start using take-shot"
 previousUrl: "/documentation"
 previousTitle: "About"
 nextUrl: "/configuration"